openbmc/docs/architecture/interface-overview.md

 which interacts with the host and with Redfish which provides alternate function.

-The BMC's RCMP+ IPMI interface is designed to be operated by the `[ipmitool][]` external command.
+The BMC's RMCP+ IPMI interface is designed to be operated by the `[ipmitool][]` external command.

 [IPMI Session management]: https://github.com/openbmc/phosphor-dbus-interfaces/blob/master/xyz/openbmc_project/Ipmi/SESSION_README.md